nkapil/reddit_post/README.md

-# reddit_post
+# Reddit Automation
-Reddit Post Assignment
+This project automates logging into Reddit and posting a comment using Robot Framework and Vrowser Library(Playwrite) based.